 For DIRECT VENT APPLICATION: The furnaces must be vented to the exterior of the house and combustion air MUST come through the inlet air pipe FROM OUTSIDE AIR.
-The pipes DO NOT have to exit the exterior of the house together or on the same side of the house.

 For NONDIRECT VENT APPLICATION: The furnace shall be vented to the exterior of the house, but combustion air may enter from the surrounding area as long as combustion air requirements are met.
 (See AIR FOR COMBUSTION AND VENTILATION)